harshghate9623-web/DSC212_Assignment_IMS23290.ipynb/README.md

   Community 3: [23, 24, 25, 27, 28, 31]
   Community 4: [4, 5, 6, 10, 16]
   Community 5: [11]
-Visualizing the Community Splits
+# Visualizing the Community Splits
 Now that we have the results, this cell fulfills Task 2 (Visualization).
 We loop through the partition_history (which was returned as partitions) and generate a plot for each iteration.
 This allows us to create a "time-lapse" of how the graph was split.

 For each iteration, the code does the following:

-plt.figure(...): Creates a new, blank figure for this iteration's plot.
+# 1.plt.figure(...): Creates a new, blank figure for this iteration's plot.
-Assign Colors: A unique color is assigned to each distinct community in the current partition using a rainbow colormap.
-This ensures that nodes [1, 2] will have the same color, which will be different from nodes [3, 4]. nx.draw(...): This is the main plotting command.
+# 2.Assign Colors: A unique color is assigned to each distinct community in the current partition using a rainbow colormap.
+This ensures that nodes [1, 2] will have the same color, which will be different from nodes [3, 4].
+# 3.nx.draw(...): This is the main plotting command.
 It draws the graph G using our three key requirements:
-pos: It uses the fixed spring layout we computed in Cell 3.
-This is essential, as it ensures the nodes don't move between plots, making the splits easy to see. node_color=color_list: It colors each node according to its community. with_labels=True: It labels every node with its ID (0-33). plt.title(...): It adds a title to each plot, such as "Iteration 0: 1 Communities" or "Iteration 1: 2 Communities". plt.show(): It displays the plot in the notebook before moving to the next iteration.
+-pos: It uses the fixed spring layout we computed in Cell 3.
+This is essential, as it ensures the nodes don't move between plots, making the splits easy to see.
+-node_color=color_list: It colors each node according to its community.
+-with_labels=True: It labels every node with its ID (0-33).
+# 4.plt.title(...): It adds a title to each plot, such as "Iteration 0: 1 Communities" or "Iteration 1: 2 Communities".
+# 5.plt.show(): It displays the plot in the notebook before moving to the next iteration.
 The final output is a series of graphs, one for each step of the algorithm, showing the progression from a single community to the final set of communities.

 print("--- Visualizing Community Splits ---")